 - Piggy bank versus MP2?
 MP2 wins.
-So, don’t let whatever you can set aside stay in a piggy bank and then only contribute in Pag-ibig once it reached a certain amount.
+If you have money you can forget in the next five years, don’t let it be set aside in a piggy bank and then only contribute in Pag-ibig once it reached a certain amount.
 You’re missing the chance to earn a little while you’re building up your savings.

-- When money is tight, contribute at least the minimum amount each month.
+- Save a little.
+When money is tight, there’s no shame to contribute at least the minimum amount each month.
 Regular saving is better than none at all.

-- MP2 is also great for one-time big time saving, which can give higher return than spreading it throughout 5 years.
+- One-time saving.
+MP2 is also great for one-time saving, which can give higher return than spreading it throughout 5 years.